 FAQ

-Disposable gloves are made from a variety of materials, but mainly you’ll find them in latex, nitrile, chloroprene, vinyl and polyethylene.
+Disposable gloves are made from various materials, but they are mainly latex, nitrile, chloroprene, vinyl, and polyethylene.
 Each offers slightly different benefits depending on the use and application.
-Taking a closer look at the attributes of each material type helps determine which one is best for your needs.
+The following chart provides a general overview of these materials to help you determine which is best for your needs.

-Nitrile gloves are manufactured using synthetic polymers and are more puncture resistant than natural rubber.
-Offering superior resistance to punctures and abrasions, they are a perfect choice for protection from a variety of chemicals.
+Nitrile Nitrile gloves are manufactured using synthetic polymers and are more puncture-resistant than natural rubber.
+They are a perfect choice for protection from a variety of chemicals.
 Easily donned, this product is the perfect choice for your disposable needs when latex allergens are a concern.
-Industrial grade nitrile gloves are made from component materials which meet requirements for food contact and handling.
-Our medical grade nitrile gloves comply with FDA regulations.
+Industrial-grade nitrile gloves are made from component materials that meet requirements for food contact and handling.
+Our medical-grade nitrile gloves comply with FDA regulations.

-Vinyl gloves which are derived from synthetic PVC resins offer a cost-effective alternative to latex.
-They are ideal for food preparation, light duty cleaning and general maintenance.
-Like latex and nitrile, vinyl gloves are available in powdered and powder-free versions.
-Industrial grade vinyl gloves are made from component materials which meet requirements for food contact and handling.
-Our medical grade vinyl gloves comply with FDA regulations.
+Vinyl Vinyl gloves derived from synthetic PVC resins offer a cost-effective alternative to latex.
+They are ideal for food preparation, light-duty cleaning, and general maintenance.
+Like latex and nitrile, vinyl gloves are in powdered and powder-free versions.
+Industrial-grade vinyl gloves are made from component materials that meet food contact and handling requirements.
+Our medical-grade vinyl gloves comply with FDA regulations.

-Polyethylene gloves serve as a cost-effective solution for creating a barrier between hands and product.
+Polyethylene Polyethylene gloves are a cost-effective solution for creating a barrier between hands and products.
 Mainly used in food service environments and parts handling, polyethylene disposable gloves are ambidextrous as well as have an embossed grip.

 What industries use and/or require disposable gloves?

 According to the Occupational Safety and Health Administration (OSHA), disposable gloves should never be reused.
-Microscopic tears can occur after using disposable gloves, which can increase the risk of exposure to germs.
+Microscopic tears can form after use, increasing the risk of exposure to germs.

 How often should I change gloves?

-Change/replace your disposable gloves if you notice holes, punctures, or any other damage.
-New gloves are also required after working with chemicals or contaminants and beginning a new task.
-In general, according to OSHA, you should change disposable gloves every four hours.
+As experts in protective solutions, we recommend replacing gloves immediately if you notice holes, punctures, or any damage.
+New gloves are also necessary after handling chemicals or contaminants and when starting a new task.
+Generally, OSHA advises changing disposable gloves every four hours to ensure optimal safety and hygiene.

 How do I judge comfort and fit?